 After the sumptuous lunch I felt so tired.
 So I decided to have some relaxing time in the park.

 Dusk was approaching.
 I wanted to see the sunset from the top and thus went to the Park Hotel but unfortunately the service was closed on that day due to some maintenance work.
-So I opted to visit the bank of Daugava River to witness the sunset with flamboyant architecture.
+So I opted to visit the bank of the Daugava River to witness the sunset alongside the city’s flamboyant architecture.

-Nightlife in Riga is as expected rocking.
-Famous pubs, cafes and nightclubs are the paradise of the party animals.
-But my plan was to start early in the next day.
-After dinner with curry and famous craft beer I called it a day.
+Nightlife in Riga is as expected – rocking!
+Famous pubs, cafes and nightclubs are like a paradise for the party animals.
+But my plan was to start early the next day.
+So after dinner with curry and famous craft beer I called it a day.

 Next morning I planned to go to Jurmala, a popular beach located at a distance of 40 Kilometres from Riga.
 But due to heavy rainfall I had to stay back in Riga.
 But I spent the entire day in the Old Town and came back to Stockholm in the evening cruise.